 When Dweck came back to her research, she realized that it’s not always about effort, praise, and persistence.
 A growth mindset is what I described above, but there is a bit more.

 It’s recognizing our fixed-mindset triggers and mitigating them, too.
 Whenever we face challenges or receive criticism, we can become defensive or insecure.
 This inhibits our growth.
-The concept of a growth mindset is recognizing what causes this and working around our triggers.
+People with a growth mindset recognize what causes this and works around their triggers to identify what can really be developed and improved.

 Now that you have a better grasp of what a growth mindset should look like, here are 9 growth mindset examples.
 Keep in mind that some of these examples contain fixed growth mindsets in order to demonstrate how a growth mindset can solve certain issues.